10 Common Technical Interview Mistakes (And How to Avoid Them)

 max_val = num

-Why it's bad: Incomplete solutions are harder to evaluate positively.
+Why this hurts.
+Incomplete solutions are harder to evaluate positively.

 Summary Checklist